TheWover/donut/README.md

 For a standalone example of a CLR Host, refer to Casey Smith's AssemblyLoader repo: https://github.com/caseysmithrc/AssemblyLoader

+Detailed blog posts about how donut works are available at both Odzhan's and TheWover's blogs.
+Links are at the top of the README.

 ## Components

 Donut contains the following elements:

 * donut.c: The source code for the donut payload generator
 * donut.exe: The compiled payload generator as an EXE
-* donut.py: The donut payload generator as a Python script
+* donut.py: The donut payload generator as a Python script *(planned for version 1.0)*
 * lib/donut.dll, lib/donut.lib: Donut as a dynamic and static library for use in other projects on Windows platform
 * lib/donut.so, lib/donut.a: Donut as a dynamic and static library for use in other projects on the Linux platform
 * lib/donut.h: Header file to include if using the static or dynamic libraries in a C/C++ project